Table of contents

 Feedback from employees to their managers can be informal or formal in nature and don’t need to be mutually exclusive:

-Formal feedback: Planned and systematically scheduled into workflows
+- Formal feedback: Planned and regularly scheduled into workflows

 In general, there are four types of constructive feedback: